JoinColony/colonyNetwork/docs/_TLDR_Glossary.md

 ### Meta Colony
 The Meta Colony is “the Colony colony” — its remit is to develop, support, and grow the Colony Network.
 Every colony on the public network needs the Meta Colony, and everyone may be a member.

-### Native Token
+### Internal Token
 A token chosen by a colony which confers reputation when paid out as a task bounty.
-The Native token together with reputation is used for vote-weighting and calculating rewards payouts.
+The internal token together with reputation is used for vote-weighting and calculating rewards payouts.

 ### Objection
 A statement by a member of a colony that proposes some variable in the contracts of the colony should be changed to another state.
-To raise an objection, a colony member is required to put up a stake of native tokens.
+To raise an objection, a colony member is required to put up a stake of internal tokens.
 If another member opposes an objection, they may stake tokens to elevate the objection to become a dispute.
 Otherwise, the objection will pass automatically after a defined period of time.

 ### Reputation
 A number associated with an account which attempts to quantify the merit of a user’s recent contributions to a colony.
 Reputation is used to weight a user’s influence in decisions related to the expertise they have demonstrated, and to determine amounts owed to a colony’s members when rewards are disbursed.